mk-fg/fgtk/README.md

 Uses ffprobe (ffmpeg) to get duration and ffmpeg with "-acodec copy -vn" to grab the chunks from source file.

+###### audio_split_m4b

+Splits m4b audiobook files on chapters (list of which are encoded into m4b as metadata) with ffprobe/ffmpeg.

+Chapter offsets and titles are detected via `ffprobe -v 0 -show_chapters`, and then each gets extracted with `ffmpeg -i ... -acodec copy -ss ... -to ...`, producing aac files with names corresponding to metadata titles (by default, can be controlled with --name-format, default is `{n:03d}__{title}.aac`).

+Doesn't do any transcoding, which can easily be performed later to e.g. convert resulting aac files to mp3 or ogg, if necessary.

 ###### twitch_vod_fetch

 Script to download any time slice of a twitch.tv VoD (video-on-demand).